If anyone wishes to contact me about anything related to this article please phone +44 7502 427 238 or email email@example.com.

 These conditions might have been more excusable if Abdeen was just a temporary holding place but it was not.
 A lot of detainees I met on my first time there in early February were still there when I returned at the end of March.
 The medical and psychological consequences of being barely able to move in such overcrowded conditions for months on end must have been grave.
 The cell was only fit for a far smaller number.
 A Palestinian man told me there had only been fifteen prisoners a year earlier when he had been detained there briefly before starting his sentence but even that number would have been far too many.

 At Tora Mazraa, a large prison in the southern suburbs of Cairo where I was held for 42 days, the situation was better.
-Possibly because of my status as a foreign Westerner, I was lucky enough to be kept upstairs in a huge “first class” cell alongside former judges, generals and business men.
+Possibly because of my status as a foreign Westerner, I was lucky enough to be kept upstairs in a huge “first class” cell which included among its eighty inmates a former judge, at least one army officer and several business men.
 But even this “first class” cell was no luxury – the cell was comprised of nearly forty concrete bunk beds with just one narrow walkway down the middle.
 There was no space set aside for eating or other activities and prisoners ate their food either between the beds or in the washroom area.
 Also, whenever there were prayers five times a day the walkway had necessarily to be closed to accommodate those praying.

 The prison vans were also often seriously overcrowded with usually upwards of twenty, sometimes nearly thirty, prisoners packed handcuffed into fairly small prison vans with very small windows with mesh grills.
 Only some of the prisoners were able to sit and others had to squat or stand in handcuffs – often for hours.
 This was clearly dangerous in terms of what would happen in a road accident but of more immediate concern to inmates was that it created terribly hot conditions even in mid winter especially as no water was normally available.
 Even if someone happened to have a bottle with them it would disappear within moments when shared between twenty or thirty thirsty people.